 Mrs Umpleby and Mrs Hearn

-Reading; in the first term of reception your child will focus on letters and sounds, recognising the letters and their sounds and reading simple words and captions.
-When your child is ready they will be given a reading book.
-Each child will have a reading folder to take home.
-Please help your child to learn and recognise the letters and sounds and share the books they bring home.
-Once they have a reading book please hear your child read each day and note down when they have read in their reading diary.
-Thank you.
-Your support really helps your child progress.
-Remember, reading is fun!
+Reading: We will continue to focus on letters and sounds, recognising the letters and their sounds and reading simple words and captions.
+Nearly all children now have a reading book.
+Please help your child learn and recognise the letters and sounds and share the books they bring home.
+Hearing your child read most days at home will really help them progress.
 Appleby Primary School follow the Oxford Reading Tree scheme and the National Curriculum Letters and Sounds Programme for Phonics.
 In Reception we use Phonics Play to support this.

-Your child’s education and happiness is very important to us so please come and talk to us about your child’s needs, interests, and achievements at home or about any concerns or questions you have.
+Your child’s education and happiness is very important to us so please come and talk to us about your child’s needs, interests, and achievements at home.

 Maria Hearn & Jane Umpleby